60 Festive Wreath Ideas for Windows, Doors, and More

 Use small-scale wreaths to decorate your table.
-Simply tie tiny grapevine wreaths to napkins using a pretty, color-coordinated ribbon.
+Simply tie tiny grapevine rings to napkins using a pretty, color-coordinated ribbon.

 Square Things Up

-The traditional magnolia wreath is given a modern makeover with a square shape.
-Here, the straight lines of the wreath echo the lines of the space.
+Traditional magnolia gets a modern makeover with a square shape.
+Here, the straight lines of the wreaths echo the lines of the space.

 Hang Wreaths on Wainscoting

-Use a rough material, like burlap, to add some rustic charm to your wreath.
+Use a rough material, like burlap, to add some country charm to your wreath.

 Seasonal Wall Art

-Rearrange your prints like these botanicals for the season to make room for a wreath.
+Rearrange your prints (like these botanicals) to make room for a wreath.
 Simply tie it with a knot of satin ribbon.

 Accentuate a basic wreath with fresh fruit—red and green apples and oranges—for a classic look.

-Hang thin boxwood wreaths, with removable adhesive hooks, on the fronts of built-in shelves for added flair.
+Use removable adhesive hooks to hang thin boxwood wreaths on the fronts of built-in shelves for added flair.

 Punch of Color

-Add color to a doorway with a simple berry wreath.
+A simple berry wreaths brightens up a doorway.
 If you opt for a dried or faux version, you can reuse it year after year.

 Layer a natural grapevine wreath with a glitzy ornament wreath and tie with a colorful ribbon.
-It's a simple way to acheive a unique look.
+It's a simple way to achieve a unique look.